Why we need training to challenge far-right extremism?

 • Identify far-right extremist messaging and narratives

-• Recognise far-right extremist groups, channels, platforms and networks
+• Recognise far-right extremist groups, channels, platforms, influencers and networks

 • Identify how far-right extremists recruit, who is at risk, and how the ideologies are spread online